Creative Life

 - A drop-in, staffed, community art studio for beginners and accomplished artists alike.
 A monthly calendar and newsletter highlight current offerings, which can include:

-- Open studio for working in ceramics, fused glass, fiber arts, drawing, painting, mono-printing, collage, bookmaking, jewelry and much more.
+- Open studio for working in ceramics, fused glass, fiber arts, drawing, painting, printmaking, collage, bookmaking, jewelry, digital art, and much more.

 - Demonstrations, workshops and lectures led by residents, staff and guest artists.